PPG wave 2.3 V8.3

 - Both synths play back the wavetables using a 8 bit depth.
 Only the sample playback of the wave 2.3 is 12 bit.
 The waveshapes are stored in 128 samplewords.
 To save room only half the cycle, 64 sample words, is stored with 8 bit depth.
 The other half is mirrored from the first half.
 Due to the single cycle nature, there this is no quality loss resulting from this.
 The two oscillators are added by time multiplexing.
 The second oscillator is slightly lower then the volume of the first.
 This is due the different number of time slots in the multiplexing.

 - The PPG waves sound different then the Waldorf wavetable synths (not including the Waldorf PPG wave VSTi), no matter how you adjust them.
 This is due to the strange envelope scaling of the filter/wavetable envelope and the special high frequency accumulation oscillators that do not run on a fixed sample rate like 44.1 kHz.
-This will be one of the main differences from the Waldorf plug-in PPG 2.V and 3.V that will work the PPG wave (according to the information on the 2010 Musik Messe in Frankfurt, Germany)
+This is one of the main differences from the Waldorf plug-in PPG 2.V and 3.V.

 You may get some sounds close enough on the Waldorf wavetable hardware synths, but certain steppyness and aliasing would not sound the same.
 But if you never played the real thing, you might not notice the difference at all.